Mical-Humphrey/Logos-Q1/docs/LIVE-RUNBOOK.md

 ---

 ## Backtest Input Contract *(Phase 2 prerequisite)*
 - Provide either a `[--start YYYY-MM-DD --end YYYY-MM-DD]` pair or a single `--window` ISO-8601 duration (for example `P45D`) when launching backtests.
+Inputs are mutually exclusive; the CLI normalizes what you provide.
+- The resolved window is always normalized to UTC and treated as `[start, end)` (inclusive start, exclusive end).
+Provenance files record the original timezone label alongside the UTC bounds.
 - `--tz` specifies the timezone used to interpret date strings (default `UTC`).
-Offsets supplied in ISO timestamps are honoured.
+Offsets supplied in ISO timestamps are honoured before UTC promotion.
 - Use `--allow-env-dates` only when you deliberately want the legacy `.env` fallback; the CLI logs the environment keys consumed whenever this path is exercised.
 - Empty, reversed, or otherwise invalid windows transition to hard failures once the validator hooks land later in Phase 2.
+Example failure: `requires either --window or --start and --end`.
 - Validation runs before any run directories are created.
 Missing or malformed parameters exit immediately with a descriptive fix, preventing accidental artifact creation.

+> **UTC conversion example:** `python -m logos.cli backtest --symbol MSFT --strategy momentum --window P5D --tz America/New_York` resolves to `start=2024-03-25T00:00:00+00:00`, `end=2024-03-30T00:00:00+00:00`.

 > **Migration example:** `python -m logos.cli backtest --symbol MSFT --strategy momentum` ➜ `python -m logos.cli backtest --symbol MSFT --strategy momentum --window P60D`

+---

+## Window Semantics & Indexing
+- Always supply a single window source: either `--window` or the `--start/--end` pair.
+The offline validator (wired into CI) stops execution before artifacts are emitted if both forms appear or if the ISO duration token is malformed.
+- Treat UTC as canonical. tz-aware bounds like `--start 2024-06-01T09:30:00-04:00 --end 2024-06-05T16:00:00-04:00` normalize to `2024-06-01T13:30:00+00:00 → 2024-06-05T20:00:00+00:00`; daylight shifts merely change how many bars load.
+- Use `.iloc` for positional loops (warm-up windows, rolling computations) and reserve `.loc` for label-based lookups against tz-aware `DatetimeIndex` columns.
+This contract keeps regression artifacts portable across feeds and timezones.
+- Regression fixtures and `metrics.json` now embed `window.start_utc`, `window.end_utc`, and `timezone_label` so live rehearsals can be audited against offline results.

+> **DST assurance:** Because the validator runs in UTC, month-end and DST edges cannot silently truncate your dataset; watch the validator output for the normalized bounds when investigating missing bars.

 ---